POSTGRADUATE TAUGHT AWARDS

 - In cases which arise as a result of illness:

 - Satisfactory medical evidence, including a medical certificate, must be supplied.
 (The extent and nature of the illness as described in the certificate are invaluable in assessing the case.)

-- A clear statement must be supplied, showing that the Faculty/Schoolconcerned has evaluated the situation in which the candidate finds himself/herself as a result of the illness and that it considers the requested extension to be appropriate.
+- A clear statement must be supplied, showing that the Faculty/School concerned has evaluated the situation in which the candidate finds themselves as a result of the illness and that it considers the requested extension to be appropriate.
 Such a statement will, wherever possible, follow direct contact between candidate and Faculty/School.

-Applications for extensions must be routed via the candidate's supervisor or in the case of postgraduate certificates and Diploma’s the programme Director, to Academic Services, where the case will be considered administratively on behalf of the Academic Regulations and Cases Board.
+Applications for extensions must be routed via the candidate's supervisor or in the case of postgraduate certificates and Diploma’s the programme Director, to Education Services, where the case will be considered administratively on behalf of the Regulations, Quality and Standards Committee.

 Extensions of candidature for students who are resubmitting their piece of directed independent learning will not be permitted.

 Extension requests submitted by Research degree students solely on the grounds of concurrent enrolment will not be granted for staff members who are concurrently enrolled on the PGCtHE, owing to the contractual requirement of the PGCtHE as a condition of employment.

 The level of study shall be at level 7 of the Framework for Higher Education Qualifications (FHEQ).